Newborn & Breastfeeding class

 We hear parents say this almost daily.

-Biologically mothers and babies can breastfeed, however, the act of breastfeeding is a learnt skill
+Breastfeeding is biologically normal, however, the act of breastfeeding is a learnt skill

-A lot of their 'education' comes from social media, TV, or friends/family who may not have had the best journey themselves, and the rest is just 'winging it'.
+A lot of their 'education' comes from social media, TV, or friends/family who may not have had the best journey themselves, and the rest are just 'winging it'.
 Then throw in conflicting information from other health professionals, and you get very confused and stressed parents!

 Get the education prior to birth to be more confident for your new role as new parents.